-A DOE-approved Safety Analysis Report for TA-18 (5480.23), dated May 1996 is in place and is the primary document forming the authorization basis for the facility.
 A basis for interim operations was issued in October 1993.
 Only Kiva 2 is considered to be a Category 2 (moderate) hazard facility; all other operations at TA-18 are considered to be Category 3 (low).
-Safety analyses and experiment plans are reviewed by the Laboratory Reactor Safety Committee and reviewed and approved by the NonProliferation and International Security Division Director's Office (NIS/DO).
+Safety analyses and experiment plans are reviewed by the Laboratory Reactor Safety Committee and reviewed and approved by the nonproliferation and International Security Division Director's Office (NIS/DO).